 You can run all the various linters in the tree using the

-If not you're familiar with using
+mach lint, however it has Thunderbird configs pre-applied.
+If you're not familiar with using

-mach lint on Firefox code, see the Firefox Linting documentation to get started.
+mach linton Firefox code, see the Firefox Linting documentation to get started.

 The Mozlint configuration files in

-comm/tools/lint are written so that they can be shared with the Seamonkey project.
+comm/tools/lintare written so that they can be shared with the Seamonkey project.
 Thunderbird developers may want to set

-MOZLINT_NO_SUITE=1 in their environment so
+MOZLINT_NO_SUITE=1in their environment so

-mach lint will not check
+mach commlintwill not check

-comm/editor.
+comm/suite/.
 Taskcluster will also set

-MOZLINT_NO_SUITE when running lint checks.
+MOZLINT_NO_SUITEwhen running lint checks.

 Several mozlint-based checks run automatically on Taskcluster, and more are being added.
 The Firefox Linting documentation is a valuable resource if you're seeing errors on your try builds.
 If you are not sure how to run a check locally, the mach commands run by Taskcluster are in